bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_InSituTestCommon/Documentation.md

-Properties common for in-situ tests
+Properties in common for in-situ tests in soil or rock.